Brian-Wuest/MC-Repurpose/README.md

     * The ceiling can be flat or vaulted (made of stairs).
     * Torches can be added on the inside of the house.
         *There will be 1 torch per wall.
+	* A sign will be posted outside the house next to the stair with the following message.
+		* This is
+		* [Insert Players Name]
+		* House!
     * The house can be decorated with the following items.
 These can all be turned off in the configuration.
         * Bed
         * Crafting table (with furnace that has 20 coal).